teancom/octopress/source/_posts/2014-09-14-intro-to-cloudfoundry-and-bosh-part-2.markdown

     bosh target 192.168.50.4 lite
     bosh login

-That makes it so that when you run the bosh cli commands, it knows which bosh instance to talk to.
-In the future when you're a bosh wizard, controlling multiple bosh instances with the flick of your wrists, you will run the 'bosh targets' command to list out all of the different instances that you've logged into, and switch between them using the alias that you've given them.
-In this case, we've aliased this bosh instance to 'lite', so you'd switch to it with 'bosh target lite'.
+That makes it so that when you run the BOSH cli commands, it knows which BOSH director to talk to.
+In the future when you're a bosh wizard, controlling multiple BOSH directors with the flick of your wrists, you will run the 'bosh targets' command to list out all of the different instances that you've logged into, and switch between them using the alias that you've given them.
+In this case, we've aliased this BOSH director to 'lite', so you'd switch to it with 'bosh target lite'.
 For now, just know that's how the bosh command knows where to go.